 In the summer of 1877, four hundred years after printer William Caxton published The Dictes or Sayengis of the Philosophres, the first book printed in England, the Caxton Celebration opened in the western International Exhibition Galleries on the Queen's road side of the Horticultural Society's Gardens at South Kensington in London.
 The exhibition was organized by its Chairman, typefounder and politician Sir Charles Reed, by large scale industrial printer William Clowes, by mathematician and physicist from a family of major printers, William Spottiswoode, by printer, biographer and bibliographer of Caxton and rare book collector, William Blades, and various committees.
 Two hundred or more people participated in some way as patrons or members of committees, representing a "who's who" of the printing industry in England and Europe at the time, along with leading scientists, scholars, librarians and collectors.
 A few Americans such as printing machine designer and builder Richard M. Hoe were also involved in committees.
 The exhibition was open for two months, from June 30 to September 1, 1877.
 According to David McKitterick, Old Books, New Technologies (2013, p.
 175) the exhibition "attracted a reported 23,684 visitors" —an impressive number considering the population size and literacy levels of the time.
-For an exhibition that lasted only two months the celebration generated a surprisingly large number of publications, of which, remarkably, I have been able to collect nearly all.
+For an exhibition that lasted only two months the celebration generated a surprisingly large number of publications--probably more than were ever produced as a result of a single exhibition of books and printing.
+Remarkably, over ten or fifteen years I was able to collect nearly all of them.
 Most are described and illustrated below.

 Planning for the exhibition, of course, started many months before it opened, and publicity was extensive.
 The illustrated newspaper, The Pictorial World in their issue of February 24, 1877, reported on a preliminary meeting of planners, including Sir Charles Reed and W. Spottswoode, held in the Jerusalem Chamber of Westminster Abbey, the location of Caxton's first printing office 400 years earlier, and published an engraving showing 12 mostly bearded men sitting around a table, including a secretary taking notes.
 Publicity for the show eventually seems to have included marketing to children, or at least to parents who read to children.
 It is hard to imagine how comparable incentives related to the history of printing would have a wide appeal to children, or their parents, in the second decade of the 21st century: